 Na, I never have problems with my lyrics because there all real life experiences no cap not in one line.
 I’ve been through a lot in life, been to prison 3 times, etc. I’ve made more money than I ever had every year, I’ve been free tho.
 So, I got a lot to say, and I’m a product of the streets I represent for everybody in every trap hood.

-Young Blow, if you had to choose the best of your songs, what would it be?
+If you had to choose the best of your songs, what would it be?

-In February, you released your last song “Cold” with the collaboration of BBA Slim, are you working on something new?
+Yung Blow, In February, you released your last song “Cold” with the collaboration of BBA Slim, are you working on something new?

 We’re always working, we got over 200 songs.
 And last year we dropped 10 to 12 videos can’t remember how many.
 But me and BBA slim are both CEO of Cashrock ENT.
 So we do lots of songs together so many that people think we are a group.
 We’re not, but we do have an EP dropping next week called “Splash”.
 Bro’s, so you all be on the look-out for that, and we are about to drop 10 to 20 videos before 2022 no cap.